apexualscar/tfc-tacz-integration/README.md

 TACZ recipes all want `forge:ingots/iron`.
 TFC has no vanilla iron ingot, so none of them are craftable in a TFC world.

-Iron in TFC comes in seven tiers, from wrought iron to industrial iron.
+Iron in TFC comes in seven tiers, from wrought iron to blue/red steel.
 This mod maps each gun, attachment, and iron-using ammo recipe onto that ladder: cheaper, older weapons use early-game metal, modern high-pressure weapons need the expensive stuff.